max-au/sqlite/README.md

 build against sqlite version provided by the system (tested with sqlite 3.37.2 and newer).

+sqlite3 amalgamation build flags are accepted through `CFLAGS`, e.g.
+`CFLAGS="-DSQLITE_USE_URI" rebar3 compile`.

 For a debug build, specify `DEBUG=1` environment variable.
 Both NIF bindings and sqlite amalgamation files are affected by this flag.
 Remember to run `rebar3 clean` when changing build flavour.

+Requires OTP 24 and above (older versions do not support extended error specification per EEP-54).
+Find a list of supported Operating Systems in the corresponding section.

 ## Quick start
 The easiest way to try it out is to run `rebar3 shell` within the cloned